APS Affiliate No. 205 -- ATA Study Unit No. 458

 Thanks to the generosity of an individual who prefers to remain anonymous, the Club’s presence on the World Wide Web was restored from 2014-2018 with a new home, GLHSonline, which continues in use today.

 The group was revived in the summer of 2018 and a new quarterly publication, the Gay and Lesbian History on Stamps Journal was inaugurated.
 The first scheduled meeting occured at the APS Ameristamp Expo, held in Phoenix, Arizona, in February 2019.
+Due to the Covid-19 pandemic, the physical meeting scheduled for the summer of 2020 at the Greater American Stamp Show (GASS) was changed to a virtual meeting.
+Since then, virtual meetings have been held on a quarterly basis with special speakers, except for the quarter in which the GASS in-person gathering is held.

 Thanks and admiration go out to all those individuals who made this organization function in the past.
 Now it’s time for a new chapter in our history.
 Your support through a membership, contributions to our journal and attendance at meetings will help ensure this organization thrives well into the future.